nanvel/blog/2022/12/rust.md

 !!! note "Private and public fields"
     A struct's fields, even private fields, are accessible throughout the module where the struct is declared, and its submodules.
 Outside the module, only public fields are accessible.

+    Enum fields are public if enum has pub.

 Shorthand:
 ```rust